 Pay What You Can open rehearsals occur on the Wednesday before the preview performance of productions in the Loft series.
 Numbers are handed out to patrons at 6:30 p.m. and they are admitted in order when the house opens at 7:30 p.m.
 If you wish to be notified about upcoming Pay What You Can open rehearsal dates via email, please sign up for our e-mail list and check the box marked “Pay What You Can” Open Rehearsals.

 A pre-show discussion with the show’s director held in the Loft Lobby 45 minutes prior to the Thursday Preview.
 This is an opportunity for the audience to meet the director and learn about the creative process of producing the play they are about to see.

 A moderated discussion held with the cast and the audience members immediately following the matinee performance on the second Sunday of a production.
-Frequently a guest joins the group to offer unique commentary concerning the topics brought to light by the production.
+Frequently, a guest speaker joins the group to offer unique commentary concerning the topics brought to light by the production.

 Wine, beer, mixed drinks and snack items are available in our lobby for every show.
 Drinks may be taken into the Loft during the performance.